Nutrition and cancer risk

 To find out more about how red and processed meat can increase your cancer risk see Cancer Council's position statement on meat and cancer.

 A probable link has been found between consuming dairy products and a reduced risk of bowel cancer.
 Dairy foods include milk, yoghurt and cheese.
+Research has also found a probable link between taking calcium supplements and a reduced risk of bowel cancer.

 For more information visit the dairy foods page.